harveenkaur282-web/RepoMind-AI/README.md

 # RepoMind-AI

-> [!IMPORTANT]
-> **Please refer to the latest commit on the `main` branch for the most up-to-date documentation and code changes.**

-An Intelligent RAG-powered Codebase Search and Question-Answering Workspace for GitHub Repositories.
+This is a RAG-powered Codebase Search and Question-Answering Workspace for GitHub Repositories. in future, this will be extended to also answer regarding the issues/PRs,and basically act as a setup required for a newbie on any project.

 ## Reproducibility Guide